tharindutrm/https-tharindutrm.github.io-/_posts/2020-03-26-Oracle Flashback Technology.md

 This feature helps to view all the versions of all the rows that ever existed in one or more tables in between two points in time or system change numbers (SCN).This feature also depends on **UNDO** data.

-Let's update a single table row for several times and then perform flashback)
+Let's update a single table row for several times and then perform flashback.

 {% highlight SQL %}